-The Aryans were warriors that first appeared in northern India about 1500BCE.
-Most Aryans were nomadic cattle herders, who occasionally practiced slash-and-burn agriculture.
-A band of Aryans would slash, or cut, the trees on a plot of land to create a field.
+The Aryans were warriors that first appeared in northern India about 1500bce.
+Most Aryans were nomadic cattle herders who occasionally practiced slash-and-burn agriculture.
+A band of Aryans would cut the trees on a plot of land to create a field.
 Months later, when the vegetation had dried, they set it on fire.
 The ashes left from the fire fertilized the soil for a few growing seasons.
 The Aryans would repeat the process in a new area once the soil had been exhausted.
 The Aryans did not remain in one place for long, so unlike the Indus River Valley culture that preceded them in the region, the Aryans did not build permanent homes.

 The Aryans were skilled warriors.
 Their experience as cattle herders made them able horsemen.
 Like the Assyrians of Mesopotamia, the Aryans built chariots with spoke wheels, which were faster and easier to control than chariots with solid wheels.